DarienLibrary/website_content/content/_finished/library_internet_use/library-internet-use.md

 <h4><i class="fa fa-chevron-right"></i> Accessing a Public Computer</h4>

 Library patrons with registered library cards may log in to a public computer using their library card barcode.
 Public computer use may be restricted based upon the standing of a patron's account.
 Library cards and the privileges they convey are not transferrable.
 Guest passes to log in to the public computers may be made available upon request.
-Patrons must provide a personal identity document (ID) with their name and photograph in order to receive a guest pass.
 The names of individuals to whom guest passes are issued are recorded.
 The Library reserves the right to refuse to issue a guest pass.
 Guest passes are not transferrable and expire at the end of the day.
 <br />
 <br />